New auto sales up in 2021, but long way before full recovery

 “Demand is not off at all,” said Michelle Krebs, executive analyst for Cox Automotive.
 “What is off is sales, because the inventory doesn't exist.”

+The company, Cain said, expects the chip shortage to ease this year, with more available in the second half of the year.

+Among other automakers reporting full-year sales numbers were Honda, with an 8.9% increase, and Hyundai, which saw an 18.6% jump.

-Analysts and industry executives expect chip supplies to slowly improve this year, with more available in the second half.
-But it's not certain when they'll get back to pre-pandemic levels.
+Analysts and industry executives say although chip supplies are improving, its not certain when they'll get back to pre-pandemic levels.
 The average gas-powered vehicle has about 1,000 chips, and electric vehicles can have more than double that number.

 IHS Markit analyst Phil Amsrud, who follows automotive chips, said supplies won't improve immediately.